Here’s a shocking fact: The average team comes in at just 55% when we measure team health and performance across 5 dimensions.

 This has the result of jamming the brakes on the very business the product/customer work is trying to accelerate!

 The obvious next question is: how would you know if you are under-investing in your people?

-Here are 10 symptoms I often see in the course of my leadership consulting work with GiANT Worldwide.
+Here are 10 symptoms I often see in the course of my leadership consulting work.
 How does your team measure up?

 (I’m interested in your views on what you would add to the list - please let me know in the comments section.)

 1. You don’t trust each other